Flood Advisory issued for La Paz by NWS - News Break

 Flood Advisory issued for La Paz by NWS

-Effective: 2021-06-23 21:56:00 PDT Expires: 2021-06-23 23:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-06-23 20:01:00 PDT Expires: 2021-06-23 23:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Please report flooding to your local law enforcement agency when you can do so safely.
-Target Area: La Paz FLOOD ADVISORY REMAINS IN EFFECT UNTIL 11 PM MST THIS EVENING FOR CENTRAL LA PAZ COUNTY At 956 PM MST, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: La Paz The National Weather Service in Phoenix has issued a * Flood Advisory for Central La Paz County in west central Arizona * Until 1100 PM MST. * At 801 PM MST, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
 Between 0.5 and 1 inch of rain has fallen.
 Some locations that will experience flooding include Quartzsite and Ehrenberg.alerts.weather.gov